Skip to content

 Inclusion criteria

-* Signed and dated patient informed consent form (ICF) and willingness to comply with all study procedures and availability for the study duration, * Histologically or cytologically localized PDAC or OGC validated by the multidisciplinary team, * Indication to a preoperative treatment withtriplet chemotherapy for ≥ 4 cycles (8 weeks), Note: Patient treated for PDAC, first cycle without oxaliplatin is authorized. * Age \> 18 years; If aged ≥ 75 years: G8 score must be ≥ 14 and if \< 14 validation of oncogeriatric specialist, * Eastern Cooperative Oncology Group performance status (ECOG PS) of 0-1 at inclusion visit (first prehabilitation hospital-day), * No prior treatment for PDAC or OGC before screening visit, * At least one measurable or evaluable lesion as assessed by Computerized Tomography scan or Magnetic resonance imaging according to RECIST 1.1 and feasibility of repeated radiological assessments on baseline imaging before starting chemotherapy, * Adequate hematologic and end-organ function allowing the triple combination chemotherapy protocol, * Registration in a national health care system (PUMa - Protection Universelle Maladie included).
+1. Signed and dated patient informed consent form (ICF) and willingness to comply with all study procedures and availability for the study duration, 2.
+Histologically or cytologically proven, localized PDAC or OGC, 3.
+Indication to a neoadjuvant treatment with triplet chemotherapy for ≥ 4 cycles (8 weeks) validated by the multidisciplinary board, Note: Patient treated for PDAC, dose reduction of oxaliplatin or irinotecan is authorized.
+4. Age \> 18 years; If aged ≥ 75 years: G8 score must be ≥ 14 and if \< 14 validation of oncogeriatric specialist, 5.
+Eastern Cooperative Oncology Group performance status (ECOG PS) of 0-1 at the inclusion visit, 6.
+No prior treatment for PDAC or OGC before starting chemotherapy (FLOT or FOLFIRINOX), 7.
+At least one measurable or evaluable lesion as assessed by Computerized Tomography scan or Magnetic resonance imaging according to RECIST 1.1 and feasibility of repeated radiological assessments, 8.
+Adequate hematologic and end-organ function allowing the triple combination chemotherapy protocol, 9.
+Registration in a national health care system (PUMa - Protection Universelle Maladie included).

 Exclusion criteria